 I give massages in a beauty shop.
 Do I need a Massage Establishment license?

-Answer: No. If the facility where you give the massages is required to have a professional license, such as a Cosmetology/Barbering Establishment license, the facility does not need a Massage Establishment license.
-For more information, see 24 Del.
+Answer: No. If the facility where you give the massages is required to have a professional license, such as a Cosmetology/Barbering Establishment license, it is not necessary to have a Massage Establishment license.
+However, before setting up to do massages, please ensure that the facility has the appropriate licenses they need.
+For more information on whether you need a Massage Establishments license, see 24 Del.
 C. §5302 (4).

 I rent space and provide massage therapy services in two different locations.
 Do I need a separate Massage Establishment license for each location?